tjmahr/dissertation/docs/02-specific-aims.md

 these analyses, I will develop a fine-grained description of how the dynamics of word recognition change year over year, and I will study how differences in word recognition performance relate to child-level measures (such as vocabulary and speech perception).
-I will complement these empirical analyses with computational cognitive models.
-With these models, I will simulate the word recognition data from each year and study how the models need to change to adapt to children’s developing word recognition abilities.
-These simulations can identify plausible psychological mechanisms that underlie changes in word recognition behavior.

 Specific Aim 1 (Familiar Word Recognition and Lexical Competition)
 ------------------------------------------------------------------------

 **To characterize the development of familiar word recognition and lexical competition, I will analyze data from a visual world paradigm experiment, conducted at age 3, age 4, and age 5.**

 In these eyetracking experiments, children were presented with four images of familiar objects and heard a prompt to view one of the images.